se2p/pynguin/docs/dev/test_generation_overview.rst

 **Ignoring Code**: The :attr:`pynguin.configuration.Configuration.ignore_methods` and :attr:`pynguin.configuration.Configuration.ignore_modules` options create a blacklist that prevents analysis and inclusion in the test cluster.
 This is useful for code that should not be executed, but not suitable for code that should be omitted as a coverage goal.

-**Fitness Function**: The :class:`pynguin.ga.computation.FitnessFunction` class is responsible for evaluating the fitness of generated test cases:
+**Fitness Function**: The :class:`pynguin.ga.computations.FitnessFunction` class is responsible for evaluating the fitness of generated test cases:

 - The :class:`pynguin.instrumentation.tracer.ExecutionTracer` instruments conditional jumps
 - For equality comparisons, Levenshtein distance is used